coq/coq/doc/sphinx/user-extensions/syntax-extensions.rst

    Notation "[ e ]" := e (e custom expr at level 2).

-to indicate that ``e`` has to be parsed at level ``2`` of the grammar associated to the custom entry ``expr``.
+to indicate that ``e`` has to be parsed at level ``2`` of the grammar associated with the custom entry ``expr``.
 The level can be omitted, as in

 .. coqdoc::